 Our city structure includes the following areas:

-This area includes the Downtown Core, Fairview, Cooksville and the Hospital.
 The Downtown Core has the highest densities, tallest buildings and greatest mix of uses.
-The other areas also have a mix of uses but with lesser densities and heights.

 Learn more about the city structure with the Mississauga Official Plan city structure map.

 We direct growth to Strategic Growth Areas.
-These include the Urban Growth Centre, Major Nodes, Community Nodes and Major Transit Station Areas (MTSAs).
+These include the Downtown Core, Growth Centres, Growth Nodes and Major Transit Station Areas (MTSAs).

 MTSAs are areas within a 10-minute walk of a GO train or rapid transit stop.
 They are governed by the Province and have different zoning rules, such as allowing taller buildings for an even larger concentration of people and jobs.